‘He’s been through so much’: Teen’s Make-A-Wish gift stolen - NewsBreak

 On Sunday, however, someone stole that dream.

-Jacob and his family hope whoever is responsible understands that the pickup truck holds sentimental value.‘Make A Wish’ dream fulfilled for Chicago Ridge teen
+Jacob and his family hope whoever is responsible understands that the pickup truck holds sentimental value.Arrest made in deadly shooting of teen an Staunton Drive

 “I just feel like he’s been through so much,” mother Jamie Watson said.
 “He needs a break, you know?”